Hong Kong Braces for Unrest as Protests Spread to Suburbs

-Businesses were shuttered and roads choked as demonstrators streamed into the residential town of Yuen Long Saturday, bringing their months-long pro-democracy protests to the doorstep of a divided Hong Kong suburb that was the site of bloody mob violence against activists early this week.
+Police fired tear gas to disperse tens of thousands of demonstrators who defied an official ban and flooded the residential town of Yuen Long Saturday, bringing their months-long pro-democracy protests to the doorstep of a Hong Kong suburb that was the site of bloody mob violence against activists early this week.

-Many dressed in black shirts, yellow hard hats and face masks — the de facto uniform of the movement — flooded the streets despite having their assembly permit denied by authorities.
-Organizers resorted to satire to evade the order not to march; posters advertised “full gear” activities such as shopping and playing streetball to justify the large assembly.

-Police were positioned along the route in anticipation of more clashes.
 This ordinarily quiet cluster of villages near the China border became a focal point of the city’s spiraling crisis last Sunday after a mob of suspected gangsters attacked demonstrators and passersby at a mass transit station in the most barbaric episode of protest-related violence since the unrest began in early June.
+Police were accused of looking the other way as they ran amok, a charge officials denied.

+Many dressed in black shirts, yellow hard hats and face masks, the de facto uniform of the movement, a massive crowd turned out to vent their anger over perceived police inaction during the assault, carried out in two waves of violence over two hours.
+Organizers resorted to satire to evade the order not to march; flyers advertised “full gear” activities such as shopping and playing streetball to justify the large assembly.

+“We aren’t calling today a protest,” says Joanne, a 23-year-old professional event organizer who, like many of the protesters, declined to use her given name for fear of legal action.
+“Some people are here for good food, for sightseeing or for shopping.
+We just all happen to be gathered, and we happen to be angry at the police, but we can’t call it a protest.”

+Police in riot gear were positioned along the route in anticipation of clashes.
+The protesters’ anger was palpable, assembling wherever they saw police lines, yelling, calling them names and giving them the middle finger.
+A “Yuen Long Manifesto” of unknown origin was circulated online, accusing police of colluding with the attackers, labeling them “a band of notorious ruffians” and demanding a public apology.

-Dozens of men wearing white shirts and armed mostly with sticks, apparently targeting protesters returning from a march in the city center, injured at least 45 people including a lawmaker and several journalists.
+In the chaos that ensued Sunday, dozens of men wearing white shirts and armed mostly with sticks, apparently targeting protesters returning from a march in the city center, injured at least 45 people including a lawmaker and several journalists.
 The assailants are believed to be associated with “triads,” organized criminal gangs that have long been accused of acting as paid, extra-legal enforcers of social order.

-Police were accused of looking the other way as they ran amok, a charge officials denied.
+“We are quite angry about what happened on 7/21, it was a riot, they hit and beat any person including children, women and even press,” says Lau, a 50-year-old engineer from the New Territories.
+He believes the Chinese Communist Party was linked to the attack.
+“But the underlying problem is the interference from the Chinese government,” he said, “they invited these village gangsters in.”

 Read more: Suspected ‘Triad’ Attacks Mark Dangerous New Phase in Hong Kong’s Crisis